The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: Numerical Experiments

 The grid spacing—the physical distance between adjacent firing fields—reflects the distance corresponding to one complete traversal around the torus in a given direction.
-Since the scaling factor $\rho$ controls the mapping between physical displacement and neural-space displacement, we predict that, when the torus size $s_0$ is held constant, grid spacing should be inversely proportional to $\rho$.
-This prediction is clearly confirmed by our simulations (Fig.~\ref{fig:spacing}a) (see Appendix \ref{sec:prac} for details).
-Similar relationship is also reported in \cite{xu2024conformal}, where RNNs were trained to perform PI with a slightly different objective function.
+We established a systematic, independent relationship between the two geometric control parameters and the resulting grid cell spacing:

+\textbf{Scale Dependence ($\rho$)}: Grid spacing is inversely proportional to the scaling factor $\rho$ (Fig.~\ref{fig:spacing}a) (see Appendix \ref{sec:prac} for details).
+Since $\rho$ controls the scale of the mapping, this confirms that grid spacing reflects the distance in physical space that corresponds to one complete cycle around the toroidal manifold.